 What is echolocation?
 Sometimes, the surrounding world is too dark and silent for typical vision and hearing.
 This is true in deep caves, for example, or in murky water where little light penetrates.
 Animals living in these environments often have the ability to echolocate: They make sounds and listen for their reflections.
-Like turning on a flashlight in a dark room, echolocation is a way to illuminate objects and spaces actively.
+Like turning on a flashlight in a dark room, echolocation is a way to illuminate objects and spaces actively using sound.

 Sonar for people